Danjb1/open-rival/docs/CONTRIBUTING.md

 ## Developer Guidelines

-Development of Open-Rival is driven by certain values which should be generally followed by all contributors.
+Development of Open-Rival is driven by certain values which should be followed by all contributors.

 ### Stay Faithful